 7 min read

-7 Points to Keep in Mind While Choosing the Best HR Software for Your Startup
+7 Tips for Choosing the Best HR Software for Your Startup

-7 Points to Keep in Mind While Choosing the Best HR Software for Your Startup
+7 Tips for Choosing the Best HR Software for Your Startup

 Bruce McFadden

-7 Points to Keep in Mind While Choosing the Best HR Software for Your Startup
+7 Tips for Choosing the Best HR Software for Your Startup

 Your day starts early as a co-founder.
 You kick the day off by spending an hour or so on the speech you will give at the tech summit in a few days.
 During your commute to work, you will be listening to the recording of the latest podcast you attended.
 Just as you are getting midway through the product meeting, you receive a text message from one of the best developer prospects you spotted, asking you whether he should come back later for the interview, the one that was scheduled for that morning and you completely forgot about.
 Your latest hire, the content writer, looks completely lost during the meeting as nobody bothered to help her with her onboarding, but you are too pressed to think about that.
 After the lunch, you will be joining a few other founders for a webinar, but first, you should decide what to do about the leave requests your only two designers filed at the same time.
 It would be nice, you think to yourself, if you had a Human Resources department at your disposal that could rid you of all this hassle.